NerdKnight66/NerdKnight66.github.io/README.md

 I'll make an actuall good clean site and publish it at some point, but for now i'm just fucking around.

-ps it's my repository and i get to make silly commit messages if i want to. shut up
+p.s. it's my repository and i get to make silly commit messages if i want to. shut up